pranavan15/mongodb-user-store-wso2-is/README.md

    ./wso2server.sh
 ```

 Now you have successfully added the mongoDB user store extension to the product-IS.
-You should see MongoDB user store listed along with other user stores and using which you can create a MonogDB secondary user store and started using it for your user management operations.
+You should see MongoDB user store listed along with other user stores using which you can create a MonogDB secondary user store and started using it for your user management operations.

+### Configuring MongoDB as the Primary User Store